amazebb/dotfiles-repo/.config/nvim/rplugin/python3/README.md

+## Neovim remote plugins using Python

+!> [!WARNING] This code is experimental, does not work and not finished!!

 ## Setting up remote Python plugin

 Python plugins need to go into a folder rplugins/python3 that is on the runtimepath `~/.config/nvim/rplugin/python3`